 George Kane is a BAFTA-nominated director, writer and a graduate of Ireland's National Film School.
-George's self-produced comedy pilot "Cinephilia" drew the attention of Channel 4 in 2007 and led to him directing several Green Inc projects, including an E4 Funny Cut, Channel 4 Comedy Lab "Headwreckers" and both series of "Sketchy With Diarmuid Corr" for BBC NI.
+His self-produced 2007 comedy pilot "Cinephilia" led to him directing Channel 4 pilots "Ape" and Comedy Lab "Headwreckers", followed by both series of "Sketchy With Diarmuid Corr" for BBC NI.

-In 2014, George directed his first project with Big Talk, Channel 4 Comedy Blap "Lives Of The Infamous", starring Jim Broadbent.
-He has since gone on to direct many more Big Talk projects, including the BAFTA & RTS-nominated ITV2 series "Timewasters", Simon Blackwell's "Back" with Mitchell & Webb and Channel 4's acclaimed comedy-drama "Crashing", written by Phoebe Waller-Bridge.
+In 2014, George directed C4 Comedy Blap "Lives Of The Infamous", starring Jim Broadbent.
+He has since gone on to direct many more Big Talk projects, including the BAFTA & RTS-nominated ITV2 series "Timewasters", Simon Blackwell's "Back" with Mitchell & Webb and C4's acclaimed comedy-drama "Crashing", written by Phoebe Waller-Bridge.
 He also directed BBC One NI travelogue "Michael Smiley: Something To Ride Home About" and two series of ITV's topical puppet satire "Newzoids" for Citrus Television.

-In Dec 2018, his C4 short "Bounty" by Tez Ilyas became the most-watched Comedy Blap ever, now passing 800k views.
-Premiering on W (UK) and Pop (US) in Feb 2019, George directed 3 episodes of Hat Trick's ' "Flack" starring Academy Award winner Anna Paquin, nominee Sophie Okonedo and Emmy-winner Bradley Whitford.
+In 2018, his C4 short "Bounty" by Tez Ilyas became the most-watched Comedy Blap ever, now passing 1 million views.
+In 2019, George directed 3 episodes of Hat Trick's ' "Flack" starring Academy Award winner Anna Paquin, nominee Sophie Okonedo and Emmy-winner Bradley Whitford.

 UK Rep: CONTACT